 - Paying for Your Online Doctorate in Human Resources

-What Are the Best Online Doctorate in Human Resources Programs?
+The Best Online Doctorate in Human Resources Programs

 Based in Lynchburg, Virginia, Liberty has become one of the nation's leaders in online education over the past decade.
 The school currently enrolls over 110,000 students — including 30,000 military students — many of whom take courses online.
 As such, the school's online doctorate in human resource management program is one of the best of its kind.
 Students enrolled in the program can complete the 60-credit curriculum without ever having to visit campus in Lynchburg unless they choose to complete optional on-campus intensives.